Chip-Biscuit/James-Bond-Quantum-of-Solace-PC-Fix/README.md

 The user can turn on the Mod Menu inside of the d3d9.ini file via the option [ModMenu] which is off ‘0’ by default.
 Once turned on in the d3d9.ini file to activate in-game, press Tab then use the ‘2’ key.
 Left Click and Right Click to navigate the menus, ‘F’ to select, and ‘Q’ to exit.
 Note that the first step is always tied to opening the phone and will reflect if this binding is changed from the default Tab.

+you can use controller also for the MOD menu as follows:

+          Select - tab - open phone menu
+          RB + UP - 2 - start the mod menu
+          Start - esc - back to game
+          Right trigger/ Left Trigger - rmb/lmb -  navigate the mod menu X - F - Select things in the menu
+          RB + Down - Q - Quit the menu

-Vote to see the game return via GOG Dreamlist
+# Vote to see the game return via GOG Dreamlist
 If you are interested in potentially seeing this game easily available to purchase and use today then go and vote on the games GOG Dreamlist to help make this become a reality, you can vote for the game here and write a message about the game if you wish – https://www.gog.com/dreamlist/game/james-bond-007-quantum-of-solace-2008

 # Issues/Problems